 Some thought needs to be given when deciding where to place these functions in your document.
 For example, if your document has two data sets and also imports data through R Code, you need to ensure that you use one of these functions in each of these three places.

-You can find out more about these functions on the wiki.
+You can find out more about these functions at How to Automatically Update Calculations, Variables, and Data Sets Using R.

 Automatic data exporting

 Sometimes it is helpful to have a document that automatically exports results.
-For example, you may want to have another Displayr document or another app to automatically import data that has been computed using Displayr.
-This is described in How to Link Documents in Displayr.
+For example, you may want to have another Displayr document automatically import data that has been computed using Displayr.
+See the method described here: Create a Separate Data Preparation Document.